Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/pauline_summary.md

 ## Methods
 - **CompareTo(Instructor? other)**: Compares instructors by their names
 - **ToString()**: Returns a string representation of the instructor in the format `InstructorID: {InstructorID}, Name: {Name}, Phone: {Phone}`

+## Day 3
+# Summary of Implemented Features in InstructorLogic.cs

+# Namespace:
+ DrivingLessonsBooking

+# Class:
+ InstructorLogic

+- Manages instructor data and interactions with the SQLite database.

+# Fields:

+- CustomHashTable<string, Instructor> instructors: A custom hash table to store instructors with their IDs as keys.

+- SortedLinkedList<Instructor> sortedInstructors: A sorted linked list to maintain instructors in a sorted order.

+- string connectionString: Connection string for the SQLite database.

+# Constructor:

+- Initializes the custom hash table and sorted linked list with a specified capacity.

+- Loads existing instructors from the SQLite database into memory.

+# Methods:
+|LoadInstructorsFromDatabase():

+- Connects to the SQLite database.
+- Retrieves all instructors from the Instructors table.
+- Populates the hash table and sorted linked list with the retrieved data.